Stories

 As someone who left organized religion years ago, I was skeptical of anything using Christian language.
 But the HELM's framework helped me understand what happened to my family.
 They're good people who've been captured by fear-based politics that contradict everything they taught me about kindness.
 The distinction between imposters and impersonators was revelatory—my parents aren't evil, they're following leaders who've weaponized their faith.
 Now I can have conversations with them without anger, focusing on the values we share rather than the politics dividing us.
 It's slow work, but I see glimpses of their conscience awakening.

-Perspective — Patricia — Tampa, FL
+Patricia — Tampa, FL (voted no)

 December 22, 2025